Fund Development Manager

-Requirements for the position include a minimum of three years of work experience in not for profit development department or equivalent and a Bachelor’s Degree in a preferred field.
-The individual must have strong written and verbal communication skills, experience planning events and with relationship management software and proficiency with Adobe Photoshop.
+Requirements for the position include a minimum of five years of work experience in not for profit development department or equivalent and a Bachelor’s Degree in a preferred field.
+The individual must have strong written and verbal communication skills, experience planning events and with relationship management software.
 Experience with social media and WordPress preferred.
 A NYS Driver’s License is required.

 Pay is competitive and commensurate with experience.

-To review a full position description including minimum hiring requirements and work hours, click here:Community Engagement Coordinator
+To review a full position description including minimum hiring requirements and work hours, click here:Fund Development Manager

 Animal and Client Care Specialist